Photo of the Snowbird Mountains at dawn, Graham County, North Carolina (October 26, 2005)

 Photograph by Jennifer Scott

 The birth year celebration continued in New York, at The Morgan Library & Museum, where Schiffman's song cycle Blood Mountain (2007) received its world première.
 Like Alma (which text was from Wildwood Flower), Blood Mountain was also set to text by North Carolina Poet Laureate Kathryn Stripling Byer, from her volume of poetry, Black Shawl.
 Soprano Gayle Seaton, for whom the cycle was written, and pianist Jane Perry-Camp presented the work to the Gilder Lehrman Hall audience.
 Likewise receiving its world première during the concert was Schiffman's Duo Concertante for Violin and Clarinet (1993), performed by violinist Aaron Boyd and clarinetist Richard Goldsmith.
-Additionally, violist Ah-Ling Neu gave Schiffman's Fantasy-Suite for Solo Viola (1980) its first New York performance; just as pianist Max Lifchitz gave Schiffman's Sonata No. 1 for Piano (1951) its first New York performance.
+Additionally, violist Ah Ling Neu gave Schiffman's Fantasy-Suite for Solo Viola (1980) its first New York performance; just as pianist Max Lifchitz gave Schiffman's Sonata No. 1 for Piano (1951) its first New York performance.

 Photo of première of Duo Concertante for Violin and Clarinet (1993); Aaron Boyd, violin; Richard Goldsmith, clarinet; Gilder Lehrman Hall (9 March 2008).
 Photograph by A. J. Leslie